dwiputrapurnawa/me-tube/README.md

 1. cd client/
 2. npm install

-Then you go back to previous directory or in server
+Then you go back to previous directory in server
 1. cd ..

 finally you can run the web app
 1. npm run dev

 # Note
 Before you run the server you have to create a new file javascript named dev.js to run npm run dev so go to directory server/config, and create dev.js file in that directory.

 copy this code to dev.js

 module.exports = {
       mongoURI:"yourDatabaseConnection"
 }